Skip to main content

 Visitor Facilities And Travel

 The reserve is located in County Sligo, accessible from the village of Easkey on the northwest coast.
 Facilities are minimal with access limited to designated paths.
 The nearest towns with full services are Ballina and Sligo.
 Visitors should wear waterproof boots and exercise caution on the bog surface.
-The wild Atlantic Way driving route passes nearby, and the reserve can be combined with visits to the Sligo coastline.
+The Wild Atlantic Way driving route passes nearby, and the reserve can be combined with visits to the Sligo coastline.

 Conservation And Sustainability

 Historical peat cutting around the bog margins has lowered water tables in peripheral areas, potentially allowing further drying and degradation of the edge zones.
 Domestic turf cutting rights remain a sensitive political issue in Ireland, requiring careful negotiation between conservation objectives and traditional practices.
 Fire, whether accidental or deliberate, can damage bog surface vegetation.
-The reserve's management focuses on maintaining the hydrological integrity of the intact bog dome while addressing edge degradation through drain blocking and restoration activities.
+The reserve's management focuses on maintaining the hydrological integrity of the intact bog while addressing edge degradation through drain blocking and restoration activities.
+[1]

 Visitor Ratings